NBA draft lottery: 1966–1984: Coin flip

-In 1966, the NBA revamped its draft system, and introduced a coin flip between the worst teams in each conference to determine who would obtain the first overall draft pick.
-The team who lost the coin flip would get the second pick, and the rest of the first-round picks were determined in reverse order of each team's win–loss record.
+In 1966, the NBA revamped its draft system and introduced a coin flip between the worst teams in each conference to determine who would obtain the first overall draft pick.
+The team that lost the coin flip would get the second pick, and the rest of the first-round picks were determined in reverse order of each team's win–loss record.

 While the coin flip system gave the worst teams in each conference an equal chance to have the first draft pick, if the two worst teams overall were in the same conference, the second-worst team overall would have no chance of obtaining the first draft pick.

 1985–1989: Early lottery system

-After the 1984 coin flip, which was won by the Houston Rockets, the NBA introduced the lottery system to counter the accusations that the Rockets and several other teams were tanking by deliberately losing their remaining regular season games in order to secure the worst record and consequently the chance to obtain the first pick.
+After the 1984 coin flip, which was won by the Houston Rockets (who also won the coin flip in 1983), the NBA introduced the lottery system to counter the accusations that the Rockets and several other teams were tanking by deliberately losing their remaining regular season games in order to secure the worst record and consequently the chance to obtain the first pick.
 The lottery system involved a random drawing of an envelope from a hopper.
 Inside each of the envelopes was the name of a non-playoff team.
 The team whose envelope was drawn first would get the first pick.
 The process was then repeated until the rest of the lottery picks were determined.
 In this system, each non-playoff team had an equal chance to obtain the first pick.
 The rest of the first-round picks were determined in reverse order of the win–loss record.

 Starting from 1987, the NBA modified the lottery system so that the first three picks were determined by the lottery.
 After the three envelopes were drawn, the remaining non-playoff teams would select in reverse order of their win–loss record.
 This meant that the team with the worst record could receive no worse than the fourth selection, and the second-worst team could pick no lower than fifth, and so on.

 The New York Knicks were the first winner of the lottery in 1985.
 They selected Georgetown University standout Patrick Ewing with their first overall pick.
 However, speculation arose that the NBA had rigged the lottery so that the Knicks would be assured to get the first pick.
 Even though the envelope system was highly criticized, it was used until 1989 before being replaced by the weighted lottery system in 1990.